 Borrowell has one of the easiest ways to check your credit score for free in 3 minutes.
 You can monitor your credit score, track changes monthly, and they'll give you recommendations on how to improve your score.
 This kind of credit check will not hurt your credit.
 Simply sign up with a few quick details and you’ll be examining your credit report within a few minutes!

-These three life circumstances are heavily dependent on your credit score being maintained.
-By knowing your credit score you will be able to determine your overall health, and start on the steps necessary to raise your score if necessary.
+Favourable outcomes for a lot of things in life are heavily dependent on maintaining a good credit score.
+By knowing your credit score you will be able to determine your overall health and start making the necessary steps to raise it.

 It's important to know your credit score and work on raising it if necessary.
 There are short-term and long-term measures you can take to improve it.
 Check out this quick guide on how to improve your credit score in canada.